Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 * [`DualShock4GamepadHID`](../api/UnityEngine.InputSystem.DualShock.DualShock4GamepadHID.html): A DualShock 4 controller connected to a desktop computer using the HID interface.
 Supported on macOS, Windows, UWP, and Linux.

-*
-[`DualShock4GampadiOS`](../api/UnityEngine.InputSystem.iOS.DualShock4GampadiOS.html): A DualShock 4 controller connected to an iOS Device via Bluetooth.
+* [`DualShock4GampadiOS`](../api/UnityEngine.InputSystem.iOS.DualShock4GampadiOS.html): A DualShock 4 controller connected to an iOS Device via Bluetooth.
 Requires iOS 13 or higher.

-[`DualShock4GamepadHID`](../api/UnityEngine.InputSystem.DualShock.DualShock4GamepadHID.html) implements additional, DualShock-specific functionality on top the general support in the [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) class:
+[`DualShock4GamepadHID`](../api/UnityEngine.InputSystem.DualShock.DualShock4GamepadHID.html) implements additional, DualShock-specific functionality on top the general support in the [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) class.

-* [`SetLightBarColor(Color)`](../api/UnityEngine.InputSystem.DualShock.DualShockGamepad.html#UnityEngine_InputSystem_DualShock_DualShockGamepad_SetLightBarColor_Color_): Lets you set the color of the light bar on the controller.
+* [`SetLightBarColor(Color)`](../api/UnityEngine.InputSystem.DualShock.DualShockGamepad.html#UnityEngine_InputSystem_DualShock_DualShockGamepad_SetLightBarColor_Color_): Used to set the color of the light bar on the controller.

 >__Note__:
->* Unity supports PlayStation controllers on WebGL in some browser and OS configurations, but treats them as basic [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) or [`Joystick`](../api/UnityEngine.InputSystem.Joystick.html) Devices, and doesn't support Rumble or any other DualShock-specific functionality.
+>* Unity supports PlayStation controllers on WebGL in some browser and OS configurations, but treats them as basic [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) or [`Joystick`](../api/UnityEngine.InputSystem.Joystick.html) Devices, and doesn't support rumble or any other DualShock-specific functionality.
 >* Unity doesn't support connecting a PlayStation controller to a desktop machine using the DualShock 4 USB Wireless Adaptor.
 Use USB or Bluetooth to connect it.

 ## Xbox

 Xbox controllers are well supported on different Devices.
 The Input System implements these using the [`XInputController`](../api/UnityEngine.InputSystem.XInput.XInputController.html) class, which derives from [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html).
-On Windows and UWP, Unity connects to any type of supported XInput controller, including all Xbox One or Xbox 360-compatible controllers, using the XInput API.
+On Windows and UWP, Unity uses the XInput API to connect to any type of supported XInput controller, including all Xbox One or Xbox 360-compatible controllers.
 These controllers are represented as an [`XInputController`](../api/UnityEngine.InputSystem.XInput.XInputController.html) instance.
 You can query the [`XInputController.subType`](../api/UnityEngine.InputSystem.XInput.XInputController.html#UnityEngine_InputSystem_XInput_XInputController_subType) property to get information about the type of controller (for example, a wheel or a gamepad).

-On other platforms Unity uses derived classes to represent Xbox controllers:
+On other platforms Unity, uses derived classes to represent Xbox controllers:

 * [`XboxGamepadMacOS`](../api/UnityEngine.InputSystem.XInput.XboxGamepadMacOS.html): Any Xbox or compatible gamepad connected to a Mac via USB using the [Xbox Controller Driver for macOS](https://github.com/360Controller/360Controller).

 * [`XboxOneGampadMacOSWireless`](../api/UnityEngine.InputSystem.XInput.XboxOneGampadMacOSWireless.html): An Xbox One controller connected to a Mac via Bluetooth.
 Only the latest generation of Xbox One controllers supports Bluetooth.
 These controllers don't require any additional drivers in this scenario.

-*
-[`XboxOneGampadiOS`](../api/UnityEngine.InputSystem.iOS.XboxOneGampadiOS.html): An Xbox One controller connected to an iOS Device via Bluetooth.
+* [`XboxOneGampadiOS`](../api/UnityEngine.InputSystem.iOS.XboxOneGampadiOS.html): An Xbox One controller connected to an iOS Device via Bluetooth.
 Requires iOS 13 or higher.

 >__Note__:
 >* XInput controllers on Mac currently require the installation of the [Xbox Controller Driver for macOS](https://github.com/360Controller/360Controller).
-Only USB connections are supported by this driver, no wireless dongles.
-However, the latest generation of Xbox One controllers natively supported Bluetooth.
+This driver only supports USB connections, and doesn't support wireless dongles.
+However, the latest generation of Xbox One controllers natively support Bluetooth.
 Macs natively support these controllers as HIDs without any additional drivers when connected via Bluetooth.
->* Unity supports Xbox controllers on WebGL in some browser and OS configurations, but treats them as basic [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) or [`Joystick`](../api/UnityEngine.InputSystem.Joystick.html) Devices, and doesn't support Rumble or any other Xbox-specific functionality.
+>* Unity supports Xbox controllers on WebGL in some browser and OS configurations, but treats them as basic [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) or [`Joystick`](../api/UnityEngine.InputSystem.Joystick.html) Devices, and doesn't support rumble or any other Xbox-specific functionality.

 ## Switch